ms-arch-mvp/io_scene_mw_mvp/README.md

 * Include emissive: if non default.
 Default is #000000
 * Include alpha: if non default.
 Combines NiAlphaProperty blending mode and NiMaterialProperty (Opacity)
 * Exclude Decal\_1, Decal\_2, etc. These make the material name too long and are generally not very useful.
 These may be used for textures such as water caustics.
+* The goal is to maintain a level of uniqueness when deduplicating materials, while still grouping materials where appropriate.

 **use\_texture\_path\_in\_material\_name**